top of page

 Getting involved

 New members are warmly welcomed.
-Subscribers receive an email when the new season's honey is ready, before it goes on general sale—it can sell out very quickly!
+Subscribers receive a priority email when the new season's honey is ready, before it goes on general sale—it can sell out very quickly!
 In our Apiary Diaries you can read updates about the bees and apiary projects, as well as articles about honey and beeswax production.
 Members can discuss anything bee-related in our Forum.

 Top bar hive in March